 At every stage, you will be kept up-to-date with the process of the review.

 If your application does not meet the threshold, we will advise you of the reasons.
-Please not that you will still be provided with advice based on your circumstances.
+Please note that you will still be provided with advice based on your circumstances.

-The East Cambtridgeshire Community Safety Partnership consists of the local authority, police, health and some registered social landlords.
-We work together to tackle Anti-Social Behaviour and crime and we will share information.
+The ECCSP consists of the local authority, police, health and some registered social landlords.
+We work together to tackle anti-social behaviour and crime and we will share information.
 If we conduct a case review, the agencies involved in the original investigation will be required to account for their actions.

 The Police and Crime Commissioner (PCC) also has an independent role.
 It is their duty to oversee the reviews, report on the number of applications made, and the number of cases investigated.
 The PCC has been involved at every stage of the process in implementing the new legislation.

-At the conclusion of the trigger process you will be invited to attend a closure meeting with the Community Trigger lead.
+At the conclusion of the trigger process you will be invited to attend a closure meeting with the community trigger lead.
 At this meeting you will be asked about your experience of the community trigger, and whether you accept the decisions made about your application.
 If you do not accept the outcome you will be provided with details on how you can request an appeal.
-Any appeal will be heard by the East Cambridgeshire Community Safety Partnership appeal panel.
+Any appeal will be heard by the ECCSP appeal panel.
 You will be informed in writing of their decision.